-Built in 1957 as a full brake vehicle (BG), this coach spent its working life as a guards and luggage/parcels van.
+Built in 1957 by Pressed Steel at Linwood as a full guard’s luggage / parcels van, known officially as a Brake Gangway (BG).
 Following withdrawal it was acquired by the East Anglian Railway Museum and fitted with a kitchen and buffet counter.
 Having been used in this form for several years, it became redundant and moved to Dufftown on 15 June 2000 for continued static use in its converted role.
 A major rebuilding exercise was undertaken to bring the kitchen and serving area up to modern hygiene and safety standards, and car is now in operation at Dufftown.

 Since then the coach has seen a continuous process of internal refurbishment to keep pace with current hygiene and safety standards.
-In 2011 the coach was repainted in maroon.
+In 2011 the coach was repainted in BR lined maroon.

 Cafeteria Car: BR Mk1, 975758